ykmyk/Projects-in-university-years/README.md

 Here is what I have done in my school years.

-Thank you for your time taking at my repository!
+Thank you for your time taking a look at my repository!

 ## /courseAssignment
 In this respository, I stored the code I have wrote during my semester as an assignment.